ospin-web-dev/bioprocess-core/RULES.md

 ## Execution

-**1. Every workflow needs to have exactly one start event listener**
+**1. Every workflow needs to have exactly one START event listener**

 To define the entry point of a workflow, the workflow needs to define a `START` event listener.
 Currently, only one start event listener is supported.